 A recent study suggests that resting heart rate can be used to predict your longevity.
 Researchers found that the risk of dying from any illness or health condition raises by around 9% for every 10 bpm.
 The chance of suffering a fatal heart attack or stroke rises 8%.

 Resting heart rate can also be used to assess fatigue levels.
 If you find that your readings are elevated from their normal average (more than 7 bpm), that could be a sign that you’re not fully recovered from a hard workout.
 You should then consider taking a few days or a week to allow your body time to recover.
+Or perhaps you are coming down with an illness.

 Most activity trackers these days automatically track your resting heart-rate.
 They also provide you with a historical record which you can tap into to see how your readings are changing over time.